ramccor/claude-code-provider-proxy/README.md

 See the config section in `src/main.py` for more configuration options.

 Note: you can use environment variables instead of an `.env` file, but note that any value of the `.env` file that is also present in the environment will be overwritten (the environment takes priority).
+In particular, if you set `OPENAI_API_KEY` in `.env` to the `OPENROUTER_API_KEY`, if you don't `unset OPENAI_API_KEY`, the key received by `src/main.py` will be the one from OpenAI instead of openrouter.ai.

 #### Useful environment variables